All of our research degrees are jointly offered in partnership with Middlesex University.

 Time Commitment

-Students from a distance are expected to fulfil a minimum of 2 weeks’ residency per annum.
-This is reduced to 1 week per annum for part-time students.
+Students undertaking research from a distance are expected to fulfil a 2 weeks’ residency per annum if full time and one week per annum if part-time.
 New research students are also expected to attend a 3-day research induction which usually takes place at the start of October.

 Entry Requirements